mcsee/Software-Design-Articles/Articles/Opinion/(Most) Programmers are losing our jobs very soon/readme.md

 > TL;DR: You are going to lose your job sooner or later

-if you are on the second group you are going to lose your job very soon.
+If you are on the second group you are going to lose your job very soon.

 Machine learning does an excellent job on making repetitive tasks inferring properties from a dataset and solving problems (often without showing the solution path).